 I always think it is easier to cook a dish if all the ingredients are prepared first.

-- Peel and chop the onion as finely as possible – 1/2 cm or 1/4 inch dice is a perfect size.
+- Peel and chop the onion as finely as possible - ½ cm or ¼ inch dice is the perfect size.

 - Peel and grate the potato.
-If you are adding whole potatoes to this dish, peel and cut into 1cm or 1/2″ dice.
+If you are going to add pieces of potatoes to this dish, peel and cut them into 1cm or ½" dice.

-- I like to use crushed garlic from a jar, but if you prefer to use fresh garlic just peel, crush and then dice as finely as possible.
+- I like to use crushed garlic from a jar, but if you prefer fresh garlic peel, crush and dice it as finely as possible.

 - Measure all the spices into a small dish.